-Credit risk management (a) Loans and advances
+Credit risk management

+Loans and advances

-A basic feature of the credit approval process is a separation between the firm's business origination and credit risk management activities.
+A basic feature of the credit approval process is a separation between the Group's business origination and credit risk management activities.

-The approval of loans and other exposures has been delegated, depending on predefined risk, collateral and size parameters, to the credit departments of EFG International's business units, to local credit committees, to specific EFG International executives and management functions within the organisation and to the Executive Credit Committee of EFG International.
+Credit facilities are granted according to delegated credit approval authorities, depending on predefined risk, and on collateral and size parameters.
 The approval competencies for large exposures and exposures with increased risk profiles are centralised in Switzerland, in compliance with local regulatory and legal requirements of the individual international business units.